You can create real change

 Community & Friendships

-You’ll be matched with a group of about 8 diverse, interfaith participants and 1-2 mentors to research a social justice issue of your choice and then design and implement a project to help make an impact on that issue.
-You’ll meet with your group once a week.
+You will be in a Cohort of diverse interfaith participants and 1-2 Facilitators to research a social justice issue of your choice, and then design and implement a project to help make an impact on that issue.
+You’ll meet with your group on a monthly basis with resources provided between meetings.

 Action for Good

-You’ll be guided by interfaith mentors from university programs as you learn, dialogue, and take action.
-Mentors for the 2020-2021 Circles of Action came from programs like MIT’s Addir interfaith fellowship program and Boston College’s PULSE program and other community partners!
+You’ll be guided by Mosaic expert facilitators and youth group leaders from diverse Houses of Worship as you learn, dialogue, and take action.
+Past mentors for Circles of Action came from programs like MIT’s Addir interfaith fellowship program and Boston College’s PULSE program – and other community partners!

 What will this year of Circles of Action look like?

-Once a month, we’ll meet all together- everyone in Circles of Action, from participants, to mentors, to staff, will come together one Sunday per month from 2-5pm- you can find the schedule below!
+We’ll meet all together – everyone in Circles of Action, from participants to youth group leaders, to staff!
 We’ll get to know each other, build community, talk about the issues we’re working on, learn new skills, and work on our projects together.
-These monthly meetings will be in person (as long as pandemic conditions allow)!
+These meetings will be hosted in-person the cohort’s different host Houses of Worship on a rotating schedule (as long as pandemic conditions allow)!
+The Circles cohort will have the opportunity to meet a total of 9x in the calendar school year, with 6 of those meetings being specifically for Circles, and the other 3 being combined with our broader Mosaic community.

 What to Expect

-Explore how your faith calls you to action and learn the research skills you need to understand the world around you- not boring research skills, but the kinds that will help you explore and really understand what’s going on!
+Explore how your faith calls you to action and learn the research skills you need to understand the world around you – the kind of skills that will help you explore and really understand what’s going on!

-Identify a community issue that you and your teammates are passionate about.
+Identify a community issue that you and your cohort members are passionate about.

 Create research instruments and conduct research with leaders and other people impacted by the issue you’re researching.

-Determine root causes of the issue and its impacts on the community- and how you can make a difference
+Determine root causes of the issue and its impacts on the community- and how you can make a real difference.

 Design an action project – there are so many ways you can make a difference, from offering direct support to community members, to lobbying elected officials, creating awareness campaigns, and more!